Joan Burnett, NNPCN Founder, Honorary Director for Life

 Spirit Name Miinakamii Dodem Mukwa is from the Wasauksing First Nation Pottawatmi/ Oijbway/ Odawa.
 He has been employed by Niijaanaanik Child and Family Services as a Cultural Helper for the last 2 years and enjoys his work as a helper for Indigenous people.
 He is also involved with the North Bay Aids Committee as a helper for their clientele.

 Linda Bishop, RPN, Director at Large

 (First Term: 2014.
 Second Term: October 27, 2016)

-Accomplished RPN for over 25 years working in long term care and hospital setting.
+Accomplished RPN for over 25 years working in long term care and hospital settings.
 Linda now provides personal nursing, specializing in palliative care.
 She has a strong passion for working with both palliative clients and their families.

 Ryland Steel, Psychometric Director

 (First Term: 2015.
 Second Term: October 27, 2016)